 SSE’s overarching educational aims take as their point of departure that a successful decision maker of the future will approach the world with curiosity and confidence and who, as the philosopher Ingemar Hedenius said: “is free and alive in relation to the unknown”.
 That decision maker may well be outperformed cognitively by artificial intelligence, robots or machines.
 But the core competence of humans is to be human, and SSE’s educational aims takes this ad notam.
 A successful decision maker in the future will maximize the potential of being human.
-Hence, SSE has formulated its overarching educational aims through the acronym FREE.
+Hence, SSE has formulated its overarching values and educational mission through the acronym FREE.
 It stands for:

 FACT AND SCIENCE BASED MINDSET